Search the audit log in the Security & Compliance Center

 Configure the following search criteria:

-a.
 Activities: Click the drop-down list to display the activities that you can search for.
-User and admin activities are organized in to groups of related activities.
+User and admin activities are organized into groups of related activities.
 You can select specific activities or you can click the activity group name to select all activities in the group.
 You can also click a selected activity to clear the selection.
 After you run the search, only the audit log entries for the selected activities are displayed.
 Selecting Show results for all activities displays results for all activities performed by the selected user or group of users.

-b.
 Start date and End date: The last seven days are selected by default.
 Select a date and time range to display the events that occurred within that period.
 The date and time are presented in Coordinated Universal Time (UTC) format.
 The maximum date range that you can specify is 90 days.
 An error is displayed if the selected date range is greater than 90 days.

 If you're using the maximum date range of 90 days, select the current time for the Start date.
 Otherwise, you'll receive an error saying that the start date is earlier than the end date.
 If you've turned on auditing within the last 90 days, the maximum date range can't start before the date that auditing was turned on.

-c.
 Users: Click in this box and then select one or more users to display search results for.
 The audit log entries for the selected activity performed by the users you select in this box are displayed in the list of results.
 Leave this box blank to return entries for all users (and service accounts) in your organization.

-d.
 File, folder, or site: Type some or all of a file or folder name to search for activity related to the file of folder that contains the specified keyword.
 You can also specify a URL of a file or folder.
 If you use a URL, be sure the type the full URL path or if you type a portion of the URL, don't include any special characters or spaces.

 Leave this box blank to return entries for all files and folders in your organization.